-1. INTRODUCTION
+I. INTRODUCTION

-Next-generation infrared astronomical instrumentation for ground-based and space telescopes could be based on MOEMS programmable slit masks for multi-object spectroscopy (MOS).
-This astronomical technique is used extensively to investigate the formation and evolution of galaxies.
-The EUCLID mission from the European Space Agency (ESA) will study the dark universe by characterizing a very high number of galaxies in shape and in spectrum.
-In order to optimize the Signal-to-Noise Ratio (SNR) value, the high precision spectra measurements could be obtained via multi-object spectroscopy (MOS).
-Multi-object spectroscopy (MOS) with multi-slits is the best approach to eliminate the problem of spectral confusion, to optimize the quality and the SNR of the spectra, to reach fainter limiting fluxes and to maximize the scientific return both in cosmology and in legacy science.
-Major telescopes around the world are equipped with Multi-Object Spectrographs (MOS) in order to simultaneously record several hundred spectra in a single observation run.
+Large field of view surveys with a high density of objects such as high-z galaxies or stars benefit of multi-object spectroscopy (MOS) technique.
+This technique is the best approach to eliminate the problem of spectral confusion, to optimize the quality and the SNR of the spectra, to reach fainter limiting fluxes and to maximize the scientific return.
 Next generation MOS for space like the Near Infrared Multi-Object Spectrograph (NIRSpec) for the James Webb Space Telescope (JWST) require a programmable multi-slit mask.
+The European EUCLID mission has also considered a MOS instrument in its early study phase.
 Conventional masks or complex fiber-optics-based mechanisms are not attractive for space.
 The programmable multi-slit mask requires remote control of the multi-slit configuration in real time.

-A promising possible solution is the use of MOEMS devices such as micromirror arrays (MMA) or micro-shutter arrays (MSA).
+A promising possible solution is the use of MOEMS devices such as micromirror arrays (MMA) [1,2,3] or micro-shutter arrays (MSA) [4].
 MMAs are designed for generating reflecting slits, while MSAs generate transmissive slits.
 MSA has been selected to be the multi-slit device for NIRSpec and is under development at NASA's Goddard Space Flight Center.
-They use a combination of magnetic effect for shutter actuation, and electrostatic effect for shutter latching in the open position.
-In Europe, an effort is currently under way to develop single-crystalline silicon micromirror arrays for future generation infrared multi-object spectroscopy.
+In Europe, an effort is currently under way to develop single-crystalline silicon micromirror arrays for future generation infrared multi-object spectroscopy [5].
 By placing the programmable slit mask in the focal plane of the telescope, the light from selected objects is directed toward the spectrograph, while the light from other objects and from the sky background is blocked.
-For example, a MOEMS-based MOS concept where the programmable slit mask is a MMA is shown in the left-hand side of Fig. 1.
-In action, the micro-mirrors in the ON position direct the light toward the spectrograph and appear bright, while the micro-mirrors in the OFF position are dark.